awsdocs/aws-php-developers-guide/doc_source/s3-examples-static-web-host.md

 + Set the website configuration for a bucket using [PutBucketWebsite](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-s3-2006-03-01.html#putbucketwebsite)\.
 + Remove the website configuration from a bucket using [DeleteBucketWebsite](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-s3-2006-03-01.html#deletebucketwebsite)\.

-All the example code for the AWS SDK for PHP Version 3 is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP Version 3 is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

 Before running the example code, configure your AWS credentials\.
 See [Credentials for the AWS SDK for PHP Version 3](guide_credentials.md)\.

-## Get, Set, and Delete the Website Configuration for a Bucket<a name="get-set-and-delete-the-website-configuration-for-a-bucket"></a>
+## Get, set, and delete the website configuration for a bucket<a name="get-set-and-delete-the-website-configuration-for-a-bucket"></a>

  **Imports**